 The http client cache background ager wakes up every 5 minutes.
 If the total memory used for the cached entries exceeds 70% threshold of the configured cache memory pool size, the ager will walk through every cached entry.
 If the entry is still fresh, it will leave it alone.
 If the entry is stale and has no reference to it, i.e., ref count = 0, the http client deletes the entry on its own because it is the legitimate owner of that entry.
 If the stale entry has a reference count 1 on it and it has no parent or child linked to it, meaning the file is not in the middle of refresh download, the http client calls back to notify the Media Player to release this stale entry.

 Sometimes, it can be desirable or necessary to manually download an audio file into the router.
 By now we are already told that the router does not automatically go to the http server to refresh stale cached entries.
 Those entries are refreshed only when they are needed.
 A manual download can overcome this issue.

 Another scenario a manual download may be useful is to preload a large audio prompt in non-streaming mode.
 This can be done before the first call is received so that the caller does not experience any delay of prompt loading.

-To manually download a particular audio file, type the following CLI command:
+In order to manually download a particular audio file, run these CLI command:

 audio-prompt load <url>